alexishachemi/socknet/README.md

 ### C socket programming made easy (hopefully)

-Socknet is networking library with the goal of warpping socket programing around the concept of network modules.
+Socknet is networking library with the goal of wrapping socket programming around the concept of network modules.
 It allows the user to send data of a custom size between a **server** and multiple **clients**.

 It is developped for use in my epitech projects so the source code abide to the epitech coding-style rules.